 Rome is located in Western Europe, not Eastern Europe, Asia or Central America, so naturally, it’s going to cost more than some of the traditional budget destinations.
-However, the great thing about travelling in Rome is that there is something for every level of budget, and the value for money is excellent.
+However, the great thing about traveling to Rome is that there is something for every level of budget, and the value for money is excellent.

 You can travel here on a shoestring, midrange or top-end budget.

-How much money you’ll spend during your time in Rome really depends on which part of the city you sleep in, which type of accommodation you choose, how many sites you want to see, which restaurants you want to eat at, and how many activities you want to partake in.
+How much money you’ll spend when traveling to Rome really depends on which part of the city you sleep in, which type of accommodation you choose, how many sites you want to see, which restaurants you want to eat at, and how many activities you want to partake in.

-We have suggestions for where to eat and where to sleep below, but here are some examples of the costs in Rome:
+We have suggestions for where to eat and where to stay in Rome below, but here are some examples of the costs in Rome: